sranins/BusinessApplication-ReleaseNotes/articles/October18/intelligence-platform/index.md

 **Customer 360 creates a rich 360o view of your customers**

-At the core of digitally transforming the customer engagement processes is a deep understanding of customers, which comes from observing activities across online and offline channels.
+At the core of digitally transforming customer engagement processes is a deep understanding of customers, which comes from observing activities across online and offline channels.
 Microsoft has unique datasets, which can be joined with data to enrich it.

-Today Microsoft is releasing a Customer 360° Power BI app which enables delivery of tailored insights to specific customer facing roles like service agents, campaign managers and sales professionals.
-The app is based on Profile 360°, a new Power BI capability which enables you to leverage artificial intelligence & matching algorithms to create unified master records for business entities like "Customer", which can then be enriched with Microsoft data from Bing and Office
-365. For example, Bing Audience Intelligence helps enrich customer profiles with interests, purchase intent, and demographics.
+As part of the Autumn release, Microsoft is releasing a Customer 360° Power BI app which enables delivery of tailored insights to specific customer facing roles like service agents, campaign managers and sales professionals.
+The app is based on Profile 360°, a new Power BI capability which enables you to leverage artificial intelligence & matching algorithms to create unified master records for business entities like "Customer", which can then be enriched with Microsoft data from Bing and Office 365.
+For example, Bing Audience Intelligence helps enrich customer profiles with interests, purchase intent, and demographics.
 The capabilities of Profile 360 can also be applied to other core entities like Product and People.
 Organizations can leverage these unified and enriched profiles to make their business processes more intelligent.